Wilfred DeFour: Personal life

-DeFour was born in Colón, Panama and emigrated to New York.
+DeFour was born in Colón, Panama, and emigrated to New York.
 After the war, he completed his associate and bachelor's degrees in real estate and business administration.
 He worked for the United States Postal Service, and retired after 33 years.
 Defour was married to Ruth Christian (died in 2005).
-Together they had two children Wilfred, Jr. and Darlene.
-He was survived by a daughter.
+Together, they had two children, Wilfred Jr. and Darlene.
+He was survived by the latter.

 Death

-DeFour had been receiving at home care, and a care provider found him in the bathroom of his Fifth Avenue apartment in Harlem, New York at 9 a.m.
+DeFour had been receiving at-home care, and a care provider found him in the bathroom of his Fifth Avenue apartment in Harlem, New York around 9:00 am.
 Authorities said he died of natural causes.